TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-11-22-not-all-mixed-types-are-equally-useless.md

 }
 ```

 Yes, it's property fetch.
-We can fetch property only on specific object.
+We can fetch property only on a specific object.
 Well, except `stdClass` that is typical for `json_decode()` return values.
-But apart that, property fetch is pretty sure sign of known object.
+But apart from that, property fetch is a sure sign of a known object.

 Again, we'll be KISSing PHPStorm:

 * use *Find in files* action
-* search for "public $id;"
+* search for a "public $id;" string

 <br>